-The prize commemorates the brief life of Tony Pizzigati, an early advocate of open source computing who died in 1995, in an auto accident on his way to work in Silicon Valley.
+The Pizzigati Prize honors the brief life of Tony Pizzigati, an early advocate of open source computing.

 The Pizzigati Prize seeks to honor software developers who create, for free public distribution, open source applications and tools that nonprofit and advocacy groups can put to good use.

 These developers are making a two-faceted contribution to social change.
 First, they are having an important practical impact: their software helps nonprofits both become more effective on a daily basis, and build their capacity to better inform and mobilize their constituents.